 There are bunches of different ways you could style this pretty edging.
 It looks nice by itself, and it also looks beautiful if you add ribbons or other trims to it.
 This is such a pretty idea for finishing baby blankets or other types of projects.
 You could use it for crocheted placemats or just about any type of flat project that has four corners.
 See examples of adding ribbons or other trim to the puff lace edgings.Continue to 5 of 7 below.

 This no muss, no fuss afghan edging is appropriate for baby boys or girls, although some color changes might be in order.
 The edging is made up of shell stitches that are built using half double crochet.
 The shell shape lends itself well to many projects.

 This edging is eye-catching but not too fancy.
 It features tall shell stitches built up with treble crochets in a two-color repeat.
 You can envision it in colors for baby boys or baby girls.

 07 of 07

 This edging is one possible way to finish off a baby blanket you can make using the customizable blanket pattern.
-The pattern includes instructions for many different sizes including a baby's receiving blanket size and a slightly larger crib size.
-You can also customize blankets for other family members too.
+The pattern includes instructions for many different sizes including a baby's receiving blanket size and slightly larger crib size.
+You can also customize blankets for other family members, too.

 This edging would also work well for finishing off some other types of baby blankets.
-I think this is a particularly boy-friendly design, although it could also be used for a girl's baby blanket.
+Although this is a particularly boy-friendly design, it could also be used for a girl's baby blanket.